Low water still hampers Rhine, Danube river shipping in Germany

 The Rhine is an important shipping route for commodities including grains, minerals, coal and oil products such as heating oil.

-The Danube is an important route for heating oil and for east European grain exports to west Europe.
+The Danube is an important route for heating oil and for eastern European grain exports to western Europe.